 5. West Kalimantan

-Most of the country's rubber output - slightly over 90 percent - is produced by smallholder farmers.
-So, the state-owned and big private estates therefore play a minor role in national rubber production.
+Most of the country's rubber output - around 90 percent - is produced by the smallholder farmers.
+And so, the state-owned and big private estates therefore play a minor role in national rubber production.

 Smallholder Estates